Laos tailor-made holidays

-Picture-perfect landscapes, cultural riches and a relaxed pace of life have earned the landlocked nation of Laos something of a cult reputation among travellers during the last decade or so.
+Picture-perfect landscapes, cultural riches and a relaxed pace of life have earned the landlocked nation of Laos something of a cult reputation among travellers and people on Laos holidays during the last decade or so.
 The least visited of the three countries that make up Indochina, Laos is seen as a special, secret place, and one that has retained much of the tradition that has disappeared elsewhere in the region.

 Political and geographic isolation have meant that Laos lags behind other countries in the region in terms of economic growth and tourism.
 In many ways that is precisely its appeal, a romantic reminder of Indochina as it once was, a land of wats (temples) and saffron-robed monks, notably friendly people and unspoilt scenery that includes the mighty Mekong River.

 Save up to £1,000 on Vietnam and Cambodia

 The lively city of Ho Chi Minh City provides the perfect start to your incredible journey through Vietnam and Cambodia.

 Fly Free in Business Class – Save up to £1000 pp

 Pair the Angkor-Wat and Golden-Palace headlines of Cambodia and Vietnam with their off-the-beaten-track gems on this luxury Mekong cruise.
 Think all-inclusive open bars, full-board dining and excursions that range from cooking classes to rickshaw tours.

 The route from Luang Prabang in the north to the capital Vientiane takes you through a dramatic landscape of gently meandering rivers, tall limestone karst formations, craggy caves and waterfalls.